-The Bank has devised various risk metrics for different products and investments in line with global best practices.
+The Bank has devised various risk metrics for different products and investments.
 These risk metrics are measured and reported to the senior management independently by TMOG.
-Some of the risk metrics adopted by the Bank for monitoring its risks are value-at-risk (VaR), duration of equity (DoE), price value of basis point (PV01), stop loss, amongst others.
-Based on the risk appetite of the Bank, limits are placed on the risk metrics which are monitored on a periodic basis.
+Some of the risk metrics adopted by the Bank for monitoring its risks are VaR, duration of equity (DoE), price value of basis point (PV01) and stop loss amongst others.
+Limits are placed on various risk metrics which are monitored on a periodic basis.